 The Center for Functional Nanomaterials (CFN) explores the unique properties of materials and processes at the nanoscale.
 The CFN is a user-oriented research center whose mission is to be an open facility for the nanoscience research community and advance the science of nanomaterials that address the nation's energy challenges.
 CFN hosts a broad range of nanoscience research in such diverse fields as efficient catalysts, fuel cell chemistries and architectures, and photovoltaic components.

-Chemistry department scientists conduct basic and applied research in the chemical sciences with an emphasis on new energy conversion pathways.
+Chemistry division scientists conduct basic and applied research in the chemical sciences with an emphasis on new energy conversion pathways.
 Primary research subjects include catalysis and electrocatalysis for sustainable fuel synthesis and use, solar energy conversion to fuels, fundamental gas and condensed phase molecular dynamics, radiation chemistry, and advanced chemical separations for energy applications.

 The field of Condensed Matter Physics and Materials Science (CMPMS) integrates the knowledge and tools of chemistry and physics with the principles of engineering to understand and optimize the behavior of materials, as well as to create new and improved materials to help fulfill the missions of the Department of Energy.
 The researchers of the Condensed Matter Physics & Materials Science Department study basic, theoretical and applied aspects of materials, their utilization, and their electronic, physical, mechanical, and chemical properties in relation to their structure